thomis/eventhub-command/README.md

 * --verbose (enable verbose output)

 ### Commands
-* deploy_console: deploy the ruby on rails app 'console'
 * deploy_ruby: deploy a ruby processor to a stage.
 You can specify:
   * a processor name
   * multiple processor names spearated via commas